Zaiban/fullstack-demo/README.md

 ### Roadmap

-[x] Initial releas.
+* [x] Initial release.
-    Basic information about the bike, such as brand, model, color etc.
+  * Basic information about the bike, such as brand, model, color etc.
-[ ] Store and calculate the remaining payments.
+* [ ] Store and calculate the remaining payments.
-[ ] Store and manage the maintenance history.
+* [ ] Store and manage the maintenance history.